-The University considers its investments in municipal bond, mutual funds and municipal securities as available-for-sale securities.
+The University considers its investments in municipal bond, mutual funds, municipal securities and certificates of deposit as available-for-sale securities.
 Available-for-sale securities are carried at fair value, determined using Level 1 and Level 2 of the hierarchy of valuation inputs, with the use of quoted market prices and inputs other than quoted prices that are observable for the assets, with unrealized gains and losses, net of tax, reported as a separate component of other comprehensive income.
 Unrealized losses considered to be other-than-temporary are recognized currently in earnings.
 Amortization of premiums, accretion of discounts, interest and dividend income and realized gains and losses are included in interest and other income.